 A sage, with his disciples, was taking a morning stroll by the Ganges and chanting the holy names.
 There was a couple at a distance, they were distressed and shouting at each other.
 It turned out that man’s wife had lost her necklace of gold while taking a dip in the Ganges.
 Her husband unleashed a flurry of filthy slur and she was shouting back no less.

-The saint stopped, turned towards his disciples and said, "When people are angry, why do they shout at each other?"
+The saint stopped, turned towards his disciples and said, “Why do people shout in anger?”

 One of the disciples replied, “Because when we lose our calm, we shout.”